August 25, 2022

 Toggl Hire connects their UVP to their features

-Map your value propositions over to each of your features (focusing only on Points of Parity and Points of Difference) to maintain consistency across messaging and ensure prospective customers understand how your product’s features will impact their lives postively.
+Map your value propositions over to each of your features (focusing only on Points of Parity and Points of Difference) to maintain consistency across messaging and ensure prospective customers understand how your product’s features will impact their lives positively.

 6. Use semiotics to connect directly with customer motivations